Islamicate-DH/islamicate-dh.github.io/IW2Course.md

 (4) produced a mini-research publication that will be published on the course site (with the student’s permission).

 ## Expectations and Grading Procedures
 The grade breakdown for this class is as follows (and see more details on each element in subsections below):

-30% Class Participation (including, co-discussion leading) 20% Class Assignments
+30% Class Participation (including, co-discussion leading)
+20% Class Assignments
 40% Final (Group) Project
 10% Class (Group) Presentation

-See undergraduate catalogue for description of grades, e.g., A+, A, A-, etc.: http://www.umd.edu/catalog/index.cfm/show/content.section/c/27/ss/1584/s/1534.
+_See undergraduate catalogue for description of grades—e.g., A+, A, A-, etc.— [here](http://www.umd.edu/catalog/index.cfm/show/content.section/c/27/ss/1584/s/1534).

 #### Class Participation (30%)
 We cannot stress enough how important your regular attendance and active participation in class discussion is for your grade (for attendance policy, see #1 in the “Course Procedures and Policies” section below).
 Regardless of whether we are discussing readings or engaging in collaborative in-class work, this class will primarily be student-driven and so it is imperative that you come to class having prepared the requisite materials and assignments well.
 Additionally, you will be asked to serve as co-discussion leaders (alongside the instructors) on a rotating basis for the sessions in which we have specific assigned readings.
 You will be responsible for introducing and contextualizing the readings for the class and formulating class discussion questions based on the readings.

 #### Class Assignments (20%)